laravel-shift/blueprint-docs/source/docs/installation.md

 ```

 ### Ignoring Blueprint files {#ignoring-blueprint-files}
 You may also consider ignoring files Blueprint uses from version control.
 We'll talk about these files more in [Generating Components](/docs/generating-components).
-But for now, these files are mainly used as a "scratch pad" or "local cache" and as such it's unlikely you'd want to track their changes.
+But for now, these files are mainly used as a "scratch pad" or "local cache".
+So it's unlikely you'd want to track their changes.

 You may quickly add these files to your `.gitignore` with the following command: